etwk/blog/content/lists/books.md

 - [ ] The Golden Road: How Ancient India Transformed the World (William Dalrymple) #history #math #must
 - [ ] The Argumentative Indian: Writings on Indian History, Culture and Identity (Amartya Sen) #history
 - [ ] India Unboxed: 75 Quirky Aspects That Define the Nation (Safir Anand) #culture #beginner
+- [ ] Gods, Guns and Missionaries: The Making of the Modern Hindu Identity (Manu Pillai) #history

 ### Iran
 - [ ] Prison in Iran: A Known Unknown